IT50/book/README.md

 Before you start writing, please compare the following table of contents with the existing documents in the language you plan to write in.
 You may start a new chapter or revise existing ones.

+The English version takes precedence.
+If you plan to start a chapter that currently does not exist in any language, please use English.
 If a chapter has an English version, then other versions must translate it.
 However, revisions on the English version are accepted.

 - Data
   - Binary Data